top of page

 Dear Educators,

-As we strive to provide an inclusive and supportive learning environment for all students, it is crucial to address the diverse needs of those experiencing anxiety disorders.
+As we strive to provide an inclusive and supportive learning environment for all students, it is important to address the diverse needs of those experiencing anxiety disorders.
 Understanding and addressing these needs can dramatically improve their academic and social success.
 To aid in this effort, we have developed a set of Individualized Education Program (IEP) goals tailored specifically for students dealing with anxiety.

 These goals are designed to be flexible and adaptable, allowing you to modify them according to the specific circumstances and needs of each student.
 They cover a range of strategies, from coping mechanisms for managing anxiety in class to accommodations that help with test-taking and social interactions.
 Each goal is crafted to be Specific, Measurable, Achievable, Relevant, and Time-bound (SMART), providing clear guidance on how to implement and evaluate them effectively.